 Lots of traditional water softeners come with 2 tanks so that it can provide you with soft water 24-7.
 This is because when one tank finishes regenerating the other one takes over.
 However Northstar models typically only have one tank (and one brine tank i.e. where the salt goes).
-They also have a lower grain capacity than say the lowest Fleck model.
 This means that you really should not consider Northstar if you have a large household or extremely hard water.

 Patented “Look Ahead” Technology.

 “Look Ahead” is a patented Northstar feature that lets you set it up to predict the future.
 This follows on from the previous point of efficiency.
 Over time you will be able to see the average monthly usage and then adjust the water regeneration cycle accordingly.

 This is a great feature for people that want to save resources, like water, energy and salt.
 The easy to use efficiency selection panel lets you set up how much water to generate.
 This means that you can reduce output if there are fewer people in the home.

 Comes with lots of great features (e.g. Look Ahead technology) that help you save energy, water and resources like salt.

 Small compact space saving designs that are also very durable.

 The diagnostics panel lets you set and track the softening performance.

 Its resin bed agitator will keep circulating and moving everything inside the softener.
 The result of this stops dirt and iron from actually getting into the unit.